toddledev/documentation/docs/05-the-editor/01-overview/index.md

 ---

 # The editor
 The editor is the main workspace for building your toddle applications and packages.
-It provides a comprehensive interface with the tools needed to design, develop and test your projects.
+It provides an interface with the tools needed to design, develop and test your projects.

 ![Editor overview|16/9](editor-overview.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?canvas-width=800&canvas-height=800&rightpanel=events}